 Campground #1, also known as Upper Campground, is made up of 40 improved campsites that are available for use all year long.
-If you’re looking to stay where you’ll have fantastic views all around, campground #1 is for you, as it is located at the top of the mountain.
-When you stay here, you’ll have access to two bath houses - each one with hot water, showers, and flush toilets.
-You’ll also have a picnic table and a fire ring or barbeque grill at each site.
+If you’re looking to stay where you’ll have fantastic views all around, Campground #1 is for you, as it is located at the top of the mountain.
+When you stay here, you’ll have access to two bathhouses - each one with hot water, showers, and flush toilets.
+You’ll also have a picnic table and a fire ring or barbecue grill at each site.

 Hotels, Cabins, and Chalets

 The cabins are fairly small, which makes for a romantic and cozy getaway.
-If you don’t want a hotel room but want something bigger than the cabins, you can stay in one of the 5 chalets, which comfortably sleep four people.
+If you don’t want a hotel room but want something bigger than the cabins, you can stay in one of the five chalets, which comfortably sleep four people.
 Whatever you’re looking for, Cheaha State Park has something for everyone's camping style.

 Seasonal activities in Cheaha State Park

 There is no better place to have a family get together than at one of the picnic tables located here in the park.
 There are many spots to choose from, and you can choose to eat at the lake or near the highest point in the park.
 You can also enjoy hiking trails and fishing opportunities after you eat.
 The park has two reservable pavilions, and you can pick up food supplies at the nearby stores or restaurants.

-Geocaching is like a modern day version of a scavenger hunt, using GPS coordinates to find the hidden geocaches.
+Geocaching is like a modern-day version of a scavenger hunt, using GPS coordinates to find the hidden geocaches.
 This can be a great way to get the whole family involved in discovering all that the park has to offer.

 After downloading the application, you'll find a map with the caches spread throughout the park.
 Just be sure to ask for permission before leaving more caches in the park, and continue to follow the "Leave No Trace" policy while searching for your prize.